Liposuction is an elective surgical procedure. It reshapes the body through the removal of excess body fat.

 Results of the liposuction will not be seen right away.
 Depending on the amount of fat removed and the body’s ability to heal, visible results may take weeks or months to appear.
 Typically, swelling begins to decrease within a few weeks of surgery.
 However, it may take months to fully subside.
 Bruising may last three or more weeks.
 Numbness may persist for several weeks before it begins to fade.
 After the swelling and bruising disappear, the true result of the procedure is seen.
 If postoperative weight is maintained, the results of the liposuction can be permanent.

 If desired results are not achieved, or if the skin remains loose, additional surgery may be needed.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsPersistent high temperatureOozing or discharge from incisionsBleedingRedness or increased swellingIncreased pain or tendernessCoughing, shortness of breath, chest pain, severe nausea, or vomitingSigns of shock (pale clammy skin, confusion or weakness, rapid pulse)Depression
+After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsPersistent high temperatureOozing or discharge from incisionsBleedingRedness or increased swellingIncreased pain or tendernessCoughing, shortness of breath, chest pain, severe nausea, or vomitingSigns of shock (pale clammy skin, confusion or weakness, rapid pulse)Symptoms of

 If you think you have an emergency, call for medical help right away.

 Hughes C. Reduction of lipoplasty risks and mortality: an ASAPS survey.

 Aesth Plast Surg.

 Lipoplasty or liposuction.
 American Society of Plastic Surgeons website.
 Available at: